remotion-dev/remotion/packages/docs/docs/lambda/rendermediaonlambda.md

 How often a chunk may be retried to render in case the render fails.
 If a rendering of a chunk is failed, the error will be reported in the [`getRenderProgress()`](/docs/lambda/getrenderprogress) object and retried up to as many times as you specify using this option.

-### `enableChunkOptimization`

-_Default `true`_

-If this is enabled, Remotion will use [chunk optimization](/docs/lambda/chunk-optimization) to learn from a rendering and restructure chunks for subsequent renders of the same composition to optimize for overall render time.

 ### `outName`